tateisu/ScreenShotButton/README.md

 - OSS, no pay, no ad, no tracking.

 ### Disclaimer
-- Video capturing requires Android 8+, and also it's still a pilot implementation.
+- **Video capturing requires Android 8+**, and also it's still a pilot implementation.
 - To reduce the load, the shutter lag is slightly larger.
 - if the overlay button was closed on your device, please check https://dontkillmyapp.com/ .

 ### Install
-- please find APK files in assets of the release. https://github.com/tateisu/ScreenShotButton/releases
+- please find the APK file from assets in each release. https://github.com/tateisu/ScreenShotButton/releases

-### Confirmed devices
+### Tested devices
 - API 29 Android 10 Essential PH-1 Phone
 - API 28 Android 9 Huawei CMR-W19 MediaPad M5 Pro
 - API 27 Android 8.1 Google bullhead Nexus 5X (Google store,2015)